-In the developed world, most of us are privileged enough to have very little experience with pain.
+In the global North, most of us are privileged enough to have very little experience with pain.
 As children, we only feel pain when we’re at the doctor’s office getting a shot, or when we fall down and skin our knees.
 We come to the conclusion that our bodies are designed for us to come to: that pain means something is wrong.

 The truth is that pain a bit more complicated than that.
 What I learned from pain neurophysiology education is that pain is the body’s alarm system.
 It not only warns us when something is wrong, but when the body thinks something might go wrong.
 To help you better understand this, I’ve collected the following anecdotes:

 Pain can stop you from injuring yourself

 In his amazing online lectures that I think everyone should watch, Neil Pearson instructs his audience to extend one index finger straight up in the air, and then use the index finger of the other hand to slowly bend the first finger backwards.
 It doesn’t take long for this to hurt; however, your finger hasn’t actually been damaged.
 The pain is your body’s way of telling you to stop, because if you keep going, it will be damaged.

 The body’s protective mechanisms don’t always work perfectly.
 Case in point: thirst.

 There are many ways that our body can warn us to do something, or not to do something.
 Thirst is another example.

 Thirst is largely controlled by a part of the brain called the hypothalamus.
 This part of the brain has a “thirst center” which measures the ratio of blood cells to water in your blood.
 When the percentage of water dips below a certain point, your brain tells you are thirsty.